DawodGAMIETTE/ENSEA_template-Typst/README.md

 # ENSEA - Typst Template
-Custom templates for documents made at ENSEA Cergy.
+Custom templates for documents made at ENSEA.